Configure the Viewer through code (Blueprints)

 contents contents

-If you need to further modify the contents of a space view, you can use the contents parameter.
+If you need to further modify the contents of a view, you can use the contents parameter.
 This parameter is a list of entity query expressions that are either included or excluded from the view.

 Each entity expressions starts with "+" for inclusion or "-" for an exclusion.
 The expressions can either be specific entity paths, or may end in a wildcard /** to include all entities under a specific subtree.